tsdataclinic/interview-web/README.md

 The Interview app implements a Moderator which presents questions via a web application and records the responses via configurable screens.
 It will be helpful to have read the documentation for the library first.

-Chekout a guessing game example here: [http://dc-interview.netlify.app](dc-interview.netlify.app).
+Check out a guessing game example here: [http://dc-interview.netlify.app](dc-interview.netlify.app).

 ## Interview Implementation